 How much time will it require per lesson?

-There will be two lectures each week (you can attend live or watch the recording), and each will be about an hour.
-You'll also need to devote some time each week to reading from the textbook (see below) and reading excerpts from philosophical texts.
+There will be two lectures for each lesson, and each is about an hour long.
+You'll also need to devote some time each lesson to reading from the textbook (see below) and reading excerpts from philosophical texts.

 Will I need anything (apps, etc.) in order to take the course?

-Only the main textbook and companion reader volume are required.
-Any other readings will be supplied in PDF form.
+Only the main textbook and companion reader volume are required:

 - Introduction to Classical Chinese Philosophy by Bryan W. Van Norden (required)